climpred.metrics._brier_score#

 forecast – Raw forecasts with

-is not provided.verif – Verification data without
+memberdimension iflogicalprovided in metric_kwargs.
+Probability forecasts in[0, 1]iflogicalis not provided.verif – Verification data without

-provided, else binary verification.dim – Dimensions to aggregate.
+memberdim.
+Raw verification iflogicalprovided, else binary verification.dim – Dimensions to aggregate.
 Requires

-provided inmetric_kwargs``to create probability forecasts.
-If ``logical
+memberiflogicalprovided inmetric_kwargs``to create probability forecasts.
+If ``logicalnot provided inmetric_kwargs, should not includemember.logical (

 Notes